jhanschoo/writerite/apiserver/README.md

 * Language: Typescript
 * Server: ExpressJS
 * Communication:
-  * Frontend & bots: GraphQL with subscriptions using Apollo Server.
+  * Frontend & bots: GraphQL with subscriptions using `urql` and GraphQL Yoga.
 * Authentication:
-  * Third-party (Google or Facebook) identity verification: hand-rolled authorization flow; server verifies with third-party an access token issued by third-party to the user that is then sent to the server over HTTPS.
+  * Third-party (Google or Facebook) identity verification: hand-rolled OAuth2 flow; server verifies with third-party an access token issued by third-party to the user that is then sent to the server over HTTPS.
   * Authorization managed in hand-rolled solution (as opposed to Passport.js, etc.) using JWTs issued using `jsrsasign` to sign digest.
   * Passwords: hashed by `bcrypt`.
 * Persistence: